 Santa needs to get in shape for the long haul around the world.
-He does that by racing down Main Street Breckenridge with 100’s of folks dressed in his likeness.
+He does that by racing down Main Street Breckenridge with hundreds of folks dressed in his likeness.

 Santa may be doing it for the health benefits, but others are in it for Ullr helmets and prize packs for top finishers.
 Others are just in it for the fun, walking, jogging or just skipping along at the back of the pack.
-Everyone from young to old is encouraged to come in costume and proceeds benefit a local charity.
+Everyone from young to old is encouraged to come in costume.
+Proceeds benefit a local charity.
 Stay late and enjoy the lights throughout Downtown Breckenridge.

 Breckenridge Beyond Skiing: Community Fun

-One of the many reasons I love Breck is that it’s not just a contrived ski resort, but a real working, breathing town with a history beyond snow.
-A history you can learn about at the museum located in the Breckenridge Welcome Center, or on one of the many Breckenridge Heritage Alliance tours.
+One of the many reasons I love Breck is that it’s not just a contrived ski resort; it’s a real working, breathing town with a history beyond snow.
+Learn about that history at the museum located in the Breckenridge Welcome Center, or on one of the many Breckenridge Heritage Alliance tours.
 In the wintertime, take a snowshoeing tour.
 We went on the Iowa Mine Trail hike because it had old mining equipment along the way that kept the little one interested and moving.

 Our guide, Rick, is a retired plant manager from New Jersey, and a history buff.
-He told us stories of the area and the miners that worked the land, and let us into a miner’s boarding house, showing us how the men lived before skiing was even a thought.
+He told us stories of the area and the miners that worked the land.
+We got a peek into a miner’s boarding house, where we saw how the men lived before skiing was even a thought.

-He also reminded me of what I adore about Breckenridge, the laid back vibe.
+Rick also reminded me of what I adore about Breckenridge: the laid-back vibe.
 Rick forgot the waivers we needed to sign, so he just pulled out a piece of paper and had us sign it.
 I had to laugh thinking of all the lawyers I know in Atlanta who would have probably made him go back and get ‘official’ waivers with all the legal mumbo jumbo.

 Carter Park Free Sledding Hill

 The history hike was a little much for my youngest, but he perked up at the suggestion that we go sledding at the free sledding hill in town.
-Ask your rental company if they can supply sleds, or if all else fails, purchase a few saucers at the City Market Downtown.
+Ask your rental company if it can supply sleds.
+If all else fails, purchase a few saucers at the City Market Downtown.